bcit-ci/CodeIgniter/user_guide_src/source/helpers/cookie_helper.rst

 	:param	bool	$httponly: Whether to hide the cookie from JavaScript
 	:rtype:	void

-	This helper function gives you view file friendly syntax to set browser cookies.
+	This helper function gives you friendlier syntax to set browser cookies.
 Refer to the :doc:`Input Library <../libraries/input>` for a description of its use, as this function is an alias for ``CI_Input::set_cookie()``.

 .. function:: get_cookie($index[, $xss_clean = NULL]])